bgrins/TinyColor/README.md

 #### isReadable

 `isReadable: function(TinyColor, TinyColor, Object) -> Boolean`.
-Ensure that foreground and background color combinations meet WCAG guidelines. `Object` is optional, defaulting to defaults to `{level:"AA",size:"small"}`.
+Ensure that foreground and background color combinations meet WCAG guidelines. `Object` is optional, defaulting to defaults to `{level:"AA",size:"small"}`.  `level` can be `"AA"` or "AAA" and `size` can be `"small"` or `"large"`.

+Here are links to read more about the [AA](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) and [AAA](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast7.html) requirements.

     tinycolor.isReadable("#000", "#111", {}); // false
     tinycolor.isReadable("#ff0088", "#5c1a72",{level:"AA",size:"small"}); //false